adigunstella/Employee-Analysis/README.md

 Key Focus Areas

-	•Workforce size and structure
+1.Workforce size and structure
-	•Employee distribution by department, gender, and country •Performance ratings and high-performing employees
-	•Salary patterns across departments
+2.Employee distribution by department, gender, and country 3.Performance ratings and high-performing employees 4.Salary patterns across departments
-	•Employee tenure and retention
+5.Employee tenure and retention
-	•Overtime workload by department
+6.Overtime workload by department

 Tools Used

-	•Power BI
+1.Power BI
-	•Power Query for data cleaning and transformation •DAX for calculated measures and KPIs
+2.Power Query for data cleaning and transformation 3.DAX for calculated measures and KPIs

 Additional Files